maxzheng/great-life-guide/README.rst

 To iteratively get closer to your vision, mission, and goals, follow these 5 simple steps to continously improve yourself:

 1. Set stage that enables you.
-E.g. Life is a game, so relax and have fun!

-   * Places you in the master's mindset where you are enabled to do anything in the right setting and mood.
+   * This places you in the master's mindset where you are enabled to do anything in the right setting and mood.
+   * E.g. Life is a game, so relax and have fun!

 2. Set intentions based on your vision, mission, and goals.

-   * Provides the direction for what you want to do without expectation.
+   * This provides the direction for what you want to do without expectation.

 3. Be mindful of the present with acceptance.

-   * Allows you to fully take in, understand, and enjoy what's currently happening (i.e. moments of life).
+   * This allows you to fully take in, understand, and enjoy what's currently happening (i.e. moments of life).
 This should be the default state unless you need to concentrate on something else.

 4. Do the right thing.